 There is no point in a building being energy efficient if it isn’t also comfortable and suitable for people to occupy and use.
 Shelter, and therefore comfort, is the primary function and purpose of a building.

-So let's start here: figure out what your basic needs are and we will go through the steps of explaining how buildings work, what the building science is, what is hype and what is real.
+So let's start here: figure out what your basic needs are and we'll go through the steps of explaining how buildings work, what the building science is, what's hype and what's real.
 Everyone in America lives in a zone where the conditions are pretty well-known and information is available; there are the minimum requirements across the country.
 But these are the minimums — it's a place to start, but you want to do more.
 You can then calculate the heat loss and heat gain and figure out how big a heating and cooling system you need.
 It isn’t really a matter of choice but of physics.